MISSION STATEMENT:

 With participation in sustainability reporting spreading around the world, GRI started opening a series of regional offices.
 This led to the current network being established, with locations in Brazil (2007), China (2009), India (2010), USA (2011), South Africa (2013), Colombia (2014) and Singapore (2019).
 GRI global conferences were held (in Amsterdam) in 2006, 2008, 2010 and 2016 - with a focus on more regular regional or virtual events and summits since.

 In 2016, GRI transitioned from providing guidelines to setting the first global standards for sustainability reporting – the GRI Standards.
-The Standards continue to be updated and added to, including new Standards on Tax (2019) and Waste (2020), a major update to the Universal Standards (2021) and the continued roll-out of Sector Standards (2021 onwards).
+The Standards continue to be updated, including new Topic Standards on Tax (2019) and Waste (2020), and a major update to the three Universal Standards (2021).
+That year also saw the addition of Sector Standards, starting with Oil & Gas.
+To follow were Agriculture, Aquaculture & Fishing and Coal (2022), then Mining and a revised Biodiversity Topic Standard (2024).